The best digital magazine maker - 10+ tools compared cover

 I signed up for an account and got access to a 14-day Premium trial, which includes most features from the Enterprise plan, with a few exceptions.
 With this, I can start creating my digital magazine either by uploading a PDF or building one from scratch.

 If I upload a PDF, I can choose a file from my device or directly from my Google Drive.
-After uploading, I’m taken to the customization page, where I can tweak settings like Appearance, Branding, and Analytics.
-To make the publication interactive, I can use the Design Editor to add videos, links, slideshows, product tags, and more.
-This is also where I can preview, download, or publish the final flipbook.
+After uploading, I’m taken to the customization page, where I can tweak settings like Appearance, Branding, and Analytics, much the same as you’d edit PDFs in a standard editor, but with more advanced options for design and interactivity.

 If I choose to create a virtual magazine from scratch, the process starts by selecting the size.
 There are predefined formats to choose from, or I can set custom sizes.
 Once that’s done, I’m taken to the Design Editor, which starts with a blank page.
 If I don’t want to start from zero, I can pick from a variety of templates.
-When everything’s ready, I have the same options to customize, download, or share my flipbook.
+When everything’s ready, I have the same options to customize or share my flipbook.

 Overall, the process is straightforward and intuitive.
 The PDF upload is fast, and the multiple interactive options make it suitable for different purposes.